Strawberry Pie

 Filling:

 Place one pint of crushed berries in a medium saucepan with water, sugar and cornstarch.
 Bring to a slow boil and stir until translucent.
-Takes about 4-5 minutes.
-Remove from heat and add butter and cool.
+Takes about 4-5 minutes, keep a close eye on saucepan so that it doesn’t overcook and become too thick.
+Remove from heat and add butter and set aside to cool.

 Once all ingredients are room temperature you are ready to assemble the pie.
 First put whole strawberries in the cooled crust.
-Pour glaze over the tilting to the left and right to make sure the glaze is evenly distributed.
+Pour glaze over the berries, tilting to the left and right to make sure the glaze is evenly distributed.
+The tops of the berries will stick up out of the glaze and that is fine.
+The whipped cream will cover them.
 Refrigerate until firm (about 2 hours).
 Whip the heavy cream to your desired consistency and cover the top of the pie completely.
 Keep refrigerated until ready to eat.
 ENJOY!

 Pie Crust- Julia Child’s Pâte Brisée

-• 4 oz. of chilled butter quartered and diced
+6 oz. of chilled butter quartered and diced (12 tablespoons)

 Note: This recipe makes two crusts.
 You only need one on the bottom for this recipe.
 The extra dough will keep in the refrigerator for a day or two or you can freeze it for a couple months.